-Dr. Christopher Jenkins
+Dr. Chris Jenkins

 Gary serves as The Orianne Society’s Chief Financial Officer.
 After completing eight years of military service during the 1960’s, he obtained his B.B.A. in accounting from City University of New York-Baruch College.
 Upon graduation, he joined Ernst & Young and retired after 30 years with the firm.
 While with Ernst & Young he served in numerous capacities as an audit and consulting partner including, among other things, as a specialist in the healthcare and nonprofit industries.
 He is a practicing CPA and a member of the AICPA, NYSSCPAs, and other professional and social organizations.
 He has presented to a broad array of professional organizations on all aspects of accounting and operating matters and has served as an adjunct professor at New York Medical College.